 Correction of Information in a Credit Report

-You have the right to ask for wrong or out-of-date information in your credit report to be corrected or removed.
-This could be, for example, because you think that reference to a court decision that ordered you to pay money is no longer relevant because you’ve paid it in full, and you have proof to support this.
+You have the right to ask that wrong or out-of-date information in your credit report be corrected or removed.
+This could be, for example, because you think that reference to a court decision that ordered you to pay money is no longer relevant because you’ve paid it in full, and you have proof of this.
 A request for a correction must be made in writing.

 - First, contact the credit bureau to find out the procedure for asking for a correction.